sandrinodimattia/auth0-logs-to-blob-storage/README.md

 # Auth0 - Logs to Azure Blob Storage

 A webtask that will take all of your Auth0 logs and export them to Azure Blob Storage.
+This can then for example be used to [transfer your logs to Power BI](http://fabriccontroller.net/connecting-auth0-to-power-bi-with-stream-analytics-and-a-webtask/).

 ## Configure Azure Blob Storage